Whitecat18/Javahexor/README.md

 ## JAVAHEXOR WITH GUI [ NEW ] .

-I use python program to automate the process and scratch the website m embedded the js script .
+I use python program to automate the process and scratch the website embedded the js script .

 NOTE : THE INDEX AND JAVASCRIPT SHOULD BE IN THE SAME FILE PATH CALLED SCRIPT .
 HOST THE WEBSITE FROM THE SCRIPT BROWSER OR COPY PASTE THE BOTH locate.js and index.html file